tc39/proposal-weakrefs/specs/weakrefs.md

 }
 ```
 NOTE A more complete version of this code is at the end of the
-document, which avoids allocations and and covers more cases and
+document, which avoids allocations and covers more cases and
 subtleties.

 ## Allocation During GC and Finalization